-We are interested in mechanisms that transform normal cells into cancer cells.
-Currently much of the lab focus is on the Huntingtin Interacting Protein 1 (HIP1) family.
-HIP1 is linked to neurology by virtue of its interaction with huntingtin, the protein mutated in Huntington's disease.
-It was originally linked to neoplasia by our discovery of the oncogenic HIP1/PDGF Receptor (HIP1/PDGFβR) fusion protein that resulted from a t(5;7) chromosomal translocation in a patient with chronic myelomonocytic leukemia.
-The protein structures of HIP1 and HIP1-related (HIP1r) suggest that they link the actin cytoskeleton, clathrin trafficking and phosphatidylinositol turnover.
-One part of the lab focuses on understanding the transforming biology of HIP1/PDGFβR and other oncogenic tyrosine kinase fusion proteins such as BCR/ABL.
-We have generated and analyzed a conditional HIP1/PDGFβR knock-in allele and discovered that the biology resulting from this mutation in mice is more reflective of human cancer biology than standard retroviral models of oncogene expression.
-This is most likely due to a more physiologic expression in the right cell, at the right time and in the right location compared to the wrong time, place and location that occurs as a result of standard retroviral models.
+For more than a decade, another part of the lab has focused on the Huntingtin Interacting Protein 1 (HIP1) family.
+HIP1 is linked to neurology by virtue of its interaction with Huntingtin, the protein mutated in Huntington's disease.
+It was originally linked to neoplasia by our discovery of the oncogenic HIP1/PDGFβ Receptor (HIP1/PDGFβR) fusion protein that resulted from a t(5;7) chromosomal translocation in a patient with chronic myelomonocytic leukemia.
+Subsequently others have discovered that the HIP1 gene is also a partner for the ALK tyrosine kinase gene in chromosomal translocations that cause a type of non-small cell lung cancer - a lung cancer type that is sensitive to ALK inhibitors (e.g. crizotinib).
+The protein structures of HIP1 and HIP1-related (HIP1r) (the only HIP1 relative) suggest that they link the actin cytoskeleton, clathrin trafficking and phosphatidylinositol turnover.
+One part of the lab has focused on understanding the transforming biology of HIP1/PDGFβR and other oncogenic tyrosine kinase fusion proteins such as BCR/ABL.
+We have generated and analyzed conditional HIP1/PDGFβR (Oravecz-Wilson et al, 2009, Cancer Cell) and BCR/ABL knock-in alleles (Foley et al., 2013, Cell Reports) and discovered that the biology resulting from these mutations in mice is quite distinct from what has been observed in the past when standard retroviral models of oncogene expression were used.
+This difference is most likely due to the fact that knockin alleles are more physiologic as expression is more likely in the right cell, at the right time and in the right amount compared to the wrong cell, time and amount that occurs as a result of standard retroviral models.

 Peripheral blood smear showing severe myeloid leukocytosis resulting from targeted "knock-in" expression of the HIP1/PDGFβR and the t(8;21)-associated AML1-ETO oncogenic fusion proteins in mouse bone marrow.
 Click to enlarge.

 Confocal immunofluorescent analysis of HIP1 and clathrin heavy chain localization in normal 3T3 cells and 3T3 over-expressing HIP1.
-HIP1 causes redistsribution of clathrin, decreased endocytosis, and increased growth factor receptor signaling.
+HIP1 causes redistribution of clathrin, decreased endocytosis, and increased growth factor receptor signaling.
 Click to enlarge

 To test if HIP1 and HIP1r directly affect the trafficking of GFRs we have evaluated the effects of transiently altered levels of HIP1 and HIP1r on activated GFRs.
-These proteins, but not their dominant negative counterparts, directly stabilize endosomal pools of activated GFRs.
+These proteins, but not their dominant negative counterparts, directly stabilize endosome pools of activated GFRs.
 In addition HIP1 knockout mice have a general "cell loss" phenotype as evidenced by hematopoietic defects, testicular degeneration, spinal defects and cataracts.
 These findings suggest that HIP1 and HIP1r stabilization of GFRs is necessary for survival or proliferation of cells from diverse tissues.

 The putative regulation of clathrin mediated trafficking and indirectly GFR activation by HIP1 and HIP1r could explain our observations.
 I.e. alteration of the levels and activation of GFRs may be the reason for the altered growth characteristics during over-expression or knockout of HIP1 and HIP1r.

 The spinal defects and diminished weight of "double knockout" mice deficient in both HIP1 and HIP1-related protein are rescued by transgenic expression of the human HIP1 protein.
-Click to enlarge.
+Click to enlarge